- English Select this as your preferred language

 City of San Antonio Commission on Strengthening Family Well-Being

 The City of San Antonio Commission on Strengthening Family Well-Being (CSFWB) serves in an advisory capacity to the Department of Human Services and the City Council on matters affecting the well-being of San Antonio residents and families, with a focus on financial strengthening and stability building of low-income San Antonio residents.
 The commission is composed of 11 voting members each serving a two-year term.
 Each City Council district and the Mayor have an appointee within this board.
 A quorum of 51 percent of appointed members is required to conduct business on the board’s agenda.
 Meetings are held on the second Thursday of every other month (i.e. every 60 days) at 4:00 pm in the Willie Velasquez Learning Center located at 1302 N. Zarzamora St., San Antonio, TX 78207.
-Liaison: Richard Keith – (210) 207-4647.
+Liaison: Monique Lane – (210) 207-5905.
 Apply for the City of San Antonio Commission on Strengthening Family Well-Being here.

 City of San Antonio Higher Education Student Advisory Board